 a) a Content-Type header field set to "application/vnd.3gpp.vae-info+xml"; and

-b) an application/vnd.3gpp.vae-info+xml MIME body with an <identity> element and a <geographical-identifier> element in the <local-service-info> element in the <VAE-info> root element;
+b) an application/vnd.3gpp.vae-info+xml MIME body with an <V2X-UE-id> element and a <geo-id> element in the <local-service-info> element in the <VAE-info> root element;

 the VAE-S:

-a) shall determine the local service information (e.g. V2X server USD(s), V2X USD) corresponding to the geographical location information received in <geographical-identifier>; and
+a) shall determine the local service information (e.g. V2X server USD(s), V2X USD) corresponding to the geographical location information received in <geo-id>; and

+b) shall generate an HTTP 200 (OK) response according to IETF RFC 2616 [19].
+In the HTTP 200 (OK) response message, the VAE-S:

+1) shall include a Content-Type header field set to "application/vnd.3gpp.vae-info+xml"; and

+2) shall include an application/vnd.3gpp.vae-info+xml MIME body with a <local-service-info> element in the <VAE-info> root element:

-b) shall reply with an HTTP response with a <result> element of the <local-service-info> element set to a value "success" or "fail", and if the result is "success", the VAE-S shall include a <local-service-info-content> element which provides the local service information to the VAE-C.
+i) shall include a <result> child element set to the value "success" or "failure" indicating success or failure of getting the local service information; and

+ii) if the result is "success", the VAE-S shall include a <local-service-info-content> element which provides the local service information to the VAE-C; and

+c) shall send the HTTP 200 (OK) response towards the VAE-C.

 6.8 Dynamic group management procedure

 6.8.1 On-network dynamic group creation procedure